coeex/unkwn/README.md

 - Realistic cookies

-I succesfully evaded "Kasada" with a bot called "Kasane".
+I succesfully evaded "Kasada" with a bot called "Kasane" which I wrote.
 It was a google extension that would calculate and return a correct checksum for Kasada and thus evade it.
 It was capable of creating a 100 accounts in one hour.
 Each account had a picture and a description that was randomly generated and never repeated.

 - 1Pixel exploit